nh428/nh428.github.io/projects/proj-1.md

 ---

+**Present**: Working on graphic design of screens, as well as integration testing with physical mechanics of the car.

-**Present:** Writing a custom library to directly access coprocessor graphics commands through register manipulation in the coprocessor RAM.
+**11/15/25:** Implemented a custom library to directly access coprocessor graphics commands through register manipulation in the coprocessor RAM.
+Used low level register maniuplation to display graphics on the screen.

 **10/25/25:** Tested on board CAN bus technology, created a custom harness and successfully sent and recieved data over CAN.